rcdailey/nextcloud-cronjob/README.md

   in the tasks being executed using the Nextcloud container's running user.
 Specifically, the `--user` option will *not* be provided to the `docker exec` command.

+* `DEBUG`<br>
+  Enables more verbose logging in core scripts.
+Useful only for development.
+To get more verbose output in your own custom cron scripts, use `set -x` in the actual script.

 ## Container Health

 If you do `docker-compose ps`, you will see the active health of the container.
 The following logic